lordono/utente/packages/utente-collapse/README.md

 # `@lieinapril/utente-collapse`

-> `Neumorphism` A content area which can be collapsed and expanded.
+> Neumorphism - A content area which can be collapsed and expanded.

 ## Documentation